-Vitamin B6, one of the eight B vitamins, is a water-soluble vitamin that is involved in protein metabolism and red blood cell production.
+It helps in the development and function of skin, red blood cells, and the nervous system.
 It is also important for the metabolism of carbohydrates and fats and it may be involved in the regulation of homocysteine levels.
-Vitamin B6 also helps to maintain healthy skin, bones, and nerves.

 Sources Of Vitamin B6:

 Vitamin B6 is water-soluble, so our bodies are unable to store it for very long.
 Which is why its important to find sources of the nutrient everyday through diet or supplementation in order for your body to get the dose it needs.